Keeper Security Becomes A CVE Numbering Authority

 The first password management company to join the CVE Program- Keeper is promoting responsible disclosure of potential security risks

-CNA partner highlights our ongoing commitment to the responsible disclosure of potential security issues," said Craig Lurey, CTO and Co-Founder of Keeper Security.
-"Our mission is to provide the world's most secure and innovative cybersecurity software, and we believe that programs like CVE are a vital component to ensuring the security of all digital products and services people rely on."
+“Becoming a CNA partner highlights our ongoing commitment to the responsible disclosure of potential security issues,” said Craig Lurey, CTO and Co-Founder of Keeper Security.“Our mission is to provide the world's most secure and innovative cybersecurity software, and we believe that programs like CVE are a vital component to ensuring the security of all digital products and services people rely on.”

-CVE is sponsored by the U.S. Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA).
-CISA uses the CVE List to compile its

 Keeper Security is committed to the industry best practice of responsible disclosure of potential security issues.
 Keeper takes the security and privacy of its customers seriously and is committed to protecting their personal data.
 Keeping users secure is core to Keeper's values as an organization.
 Keeper values the input of good-faith researchers and believes that an ongoing relationship with the cybersecurity community helps ensure user security and privacy, and makes the Internet a more secure place overall.
 This includes encouraging responsible security testing and disclosure of security vulnerabilities.